-To make this holiday gift guide, I went back over all the business purchases I made over the past year or so that have really helped my business.
-Then I threw in some other items just for fun that I know any creative entrepreneur or freelancer would love.
+To make this gift guide, I went back over all the business purchases I made over the past year or so that have really helped my business.
+Then I threw in some other items just for fun that I know would make great Christmas gifts for entrepreneurs.
 Enjoy!

 I know I mention this in many of my gift guides.
 Probably because this thing is attached to my hip.
 Again, I’ve had many laptops but nothing beats the performance and portability of the MacBook Air.
 I’ve edited photos, videos, and graphics on it using FinalCut, Photoshop, and Camtasia and never had any issues.

 Laptop Lap Desk